 This is especially true if you’re OCD about keeping your computer running fast and efficiently, like me.

 Windows also tries to install the newest version of the OS, but Chrome installs the default version which is somewhat advantageous if you’re having issues that are related to the operating system.
 It can really get messy with Windows (as I’ve done it multiple times before).
 And it’s a pain.

-Thankfully, on a Chromebook, it’s super easy.
+Thankfully, it’s super easy.

-You should Powerwash your Chromebook if:
+You should Powerwash your laptop if:

 - You enabled Developer Mode and might have messed something up

 - You tried to install Linux, Steam, games, apps, programs, and something went wrong

 - Your laptop is having issues, running slower, won’t run certain apps, can’t perform basic functions, freezes and/or crashes, or just won’t work

 - Your SSD is full of files and media that you want to delete